hross/christieandross/_posts/2011-12-06-getting-here.markdown

 June is a popular tourist month in D.C., so we recommend booking flights early!

+## Getting Around

+The best way to navigate DC is to [take the metro](http://www.wmata.com/).
+It is fast, convenient and goes all over the area.

 ## Hotel Information

 See the [accomodations page](/2011/12/05/accomodations.html).